-In addition to our standard range of essential medicines, IDA provides the Interagency Emergency Health Kit (IEHK 2017).
-The kit and other in-stock products can normally be available for shipment within 48 hours.
-Many relief organisations and national authorities see the IEHK as a reliable, standardised, and affordable source of the products most needed in disaster situations.
-The contents of the kit are determined by the World Health Organization (WHO).
-The IEHK is designed for use when there is a disruption of medical services.
-It is intended to fill the gap until normal supply and service mechanisms are restored.
-The contents of one IEHK treats 10.000 people for a three-month period.
+In addition to our standard range of essential medicines, IDA supplies the Interagency Emergency Health Kit (IEHK 2017).
+This kit and other in-stock products can normally be available for shipment within 48 hours.
+The IEHK content is determined by the World Health Organisation (WHO).
+Many relief organisations and national authorities see the IEHK as a reliable, standardised, and affordable source of the products most needed in disaster situations, or when there is a disruption of medical services.
+It is intended to fill the gap in access to essential health products until normal supply and service mechanisms are restored.
+The contents of one IEHK treat approximately 10.000 people for a three-month period.

 IDA can also provide product kits for specific emergency health situations.
 We supply three different cholera care kits designed to treat patients within a health facility or at the community level.
 The kits contain IV fluids, oral rehydration salts, and a large assortment of medicines and consumable products.
 Cholera beds are also available, either as part of a kit or separately.
 The cholera kits are designed to help prepare for an outbreak and to support the first month of the response.